-Since the beginning of the six-month study, the design team proposed limited development solely in areas despoiled by former cattle ranch and cacao plantation operations.
-This planning approach preserves 95% of the 800-acre site as pristine, primary rainforest.
+At the outset of the six-month study, the design team proposed to limit development solely to areas that were previously despoiled by former cattle ranch and cacao plantation operations.
+This approach retains 95% of the 800-acre site as pristine, primary rainforest.

-The scheme further respects the natural landscape through an innovative response to the site’s dramatic topography and water resources.
-Development is sensitively planned around the site’s existing streams and waterfalls, with pathways and development clusters positioned to preserve scenic view corridors and natural assets.
+The proposed development further respects the natural landscape by way of an innovative response to the site’s dramatic topography and water resources.
+Development is sensitively planned around the site’s existing streams and waterfalls, with pathways and development clusters positioned to preserve natural assets and scenic view corridors.
 The existing hydrology also provides all recreational and potable water for the development and serves as a renewable energy source (along with a photovoltaic “solar farm”) for the entire resort.
-Specifically, two percent of the existing flow is extracted from the primary stream high above the development and directed through a network of aqueducts to collection pools and hydro-electric micro-turbines interspersed throughout the resort.
+Specifically, two percent of the existing water flow is extracted from the primary stream high above the development and directed through a network of aqueducts to collection pools and hydro-electric, micro-turbines interspersed throughout the resort.
 Wastewater similarly takes advantage of the favorable topography, moving without the aid of pumps by gravity to constructed wetlands at the lower reaches of the resort.
 Within the wetlands, all wastewater is polished by “living machines”, which are intensive bioremediation systems that use bacteria, algae, protozoa, plankton, snails and other organisms to break down the solids and cleanse the water.
 From there, the processed water is returned to its source far cleaner than it was when extracted.